Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology

 We now provide a recipe for associating to a graph cocycle $\gamma$ a space obtained by gluing together configuration spaces.
-We will glue together the bundles $X[\Gamma_i]$ for the various graphs $\Gamma_i$ in the cocycle $\gamma$.
+We will essentially glue together the bundles $X[\Gamma_i]$ for the various graphs $\Gamma_i$ in the cocycle $\gamma$.
 This will be a fiberwise construction, meaning that we fix a link $L$ in the base space $\L^d_m$ and then glue together the various fibers $F[\Gamma_i]$ over $L$ to produce a space $F_\gamma$ for each $L$.
 The space $F_\gamma$ will have a fundamental class, relative to $\d F_\gamma$.
 Thus allowing the link $L$ to vary yields a bundle $X_\gamma$ over $\L^d_m$ whose fiber has a fundamental class, relative to its boundary.
-The gluing will be done so that the space $X_\gamma$ will have a map $\Phi_\gamma$ to (roughly) a product of $(d-1)$-spheres.
-The image under $\Phi_\gamma$ of the remaining boundary $\d X_\gamma \subset F_\gamma$ will have positive codimension, so this boundary can be thought of as the ``degenerate locus.''
+The gluing will be done so that the space $X_\gamma$ will have a map $\Phi_\gamma$ to an appropriate quotient of a product of $(d-1)$-spheres.
+The image under $\Phi_\gamma$ of the remaining boundary $\d X_\gamma$ will have positive codimension, so this boundary can be thought of as the degenerate locus.
 This will allow us to pull back the top-dimensional cohomology class on the product of spheres and use the fundamental class $[F_\gamma, \d F_\gamma]$ to produce a cohomology class in $\L^d_m$.
 The resulting class will correspond to the fiberwise integral of the product of spherical forms.

 In Section \ref{IntegralGraphComplex}, we consider integer-valued cocycles $\sum c_i \Gamma_i$, which are the input for our construction.
-We also discuss how to associate to such a cocycle a disjoint union of oriented configuration spaces $X[\Gamma_i]$.
-Then in Section \ref{GluingSubsection} we glue the $X[\Gamma_i]$ along their principal faces.
-This is the most involved part of the construction, mainly because of careful accounting of orientations in arbitrary cocycles.
+To such a cocycle we associate a disjoint union of {oriented} configuration spaces $\tX[\Gamma_i]$ closely related to the $X[\Gamma_i]$.
+In Section \ref{GluingSubsection} we glue those $\tX[\Gamma_i]$ along their principal faces.
 After gluing, it remains to fold (Section \ref{HiddenFaceInvolution}) and collapse (Section \ref{Collapses}) some faces.
 At each of these steps, we observe that the space has a fundamental class relative to the remaining boundary faces.
-We will then work relative to these faces, which are listed in Section \ref{DegenerateLocus}.
+We will then work relative to these remaining faces, which are listed in Definition \ref{DegenerateLocusDef}.
 Finally, in Section \ref{MapToSpheres} we establish the appropriate map to a product of spheres.